fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Remove-AzureStorageBlob.md

 ```

 ## DESCRIPTION
-The **Remove-AzureStorageBlob** cmdlet removes the specified blob from a storage account in azure_2.
+The **Remove-AzureStorageBlob** cmdlet removes the specified blob from a storage account in Azure.

 ## EXAMPLES